How Long Does Meth Stay in Your System?

 - Detection in urine tests = up to 72 hours.2

-Depending upon your ability to metabolize the drug, the length of time that meth remains in your system and is detectable by testing will vary.
+Depending upon your ability to metabolize the drug, the length of time that meth remains detectable in your system will vary.

-What Factors Affects the Length of Time That Meth Is Detectable in Your Body?
+What Factors Affect the Length of Time That Meth Is Detectable in Your Body?